Caledonia Mining Corporation Plc: Notice of Availability of AGM Materials

-/EIN News/ -- ST HELIER, Jersey, March 27, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (the "Company") (NYSE American: CMCL; AIM: CMCL; VFEX: CMCL) announces that documents comprising a notice of annual general meeting of shareholders (the “AGM”) and a management information circular – solicitation of proxies together with a proxy form are now available at:
+ST HELIER, Jersey, March 27, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (the "Company") CMCLCMCLCMCL)) announces that documents comprising a notice of annual general meeting of shareholders (the "AGM") and a management information circular – solicitation of proxies together with a proxy form are now available at:

 https://www.caledoniamining.com/investors/shareholder-information/#shareholder-meeting-documents